jmcook1186/biosnicar-py/tests/README.md

 The benchmark data was generated on the Umich linux server using the published versions of their model code.
 The resulting csv was saved to our bioSNICAR repository.
 The Python model was then run with identical config to produce anoth csv.
 These files are then compared column-wise and tested for equality.
 The tolerance for error between the Matlab and Python spectral albedo is 1e-8 by default but can be adjusted by updating `tolerance` in `conftest`.

 The script that generates the v3 and v4 equivalent Python data is `benchmarking_driver.py`.
 It is <b>strongly recommended</b> to run this file after any changes to the BioSNICAR source code to ensure the benchmarking tests are using predictions from the latest version and can catch any breaking changes.
 This takes about 20 minutes to run and will generate new Python benchmark files.
+However, for rapid development the new benchmark data generation can be toggled off in conftest.

-`python ./tests/bencmarking_driver.py`
+`python ./tests/benchmarking_driver.py`

 ## Fuzzing